Headshot Photography Session FAQ

 + Can I provide feedback during the shoot?

 Absolutely!!!
+You're going to be the one using these photos, not me.
+I want you to be happy with them, you should always feel like these shots look like you.
 I very much prefer when this happens.
 You can even show me photos in my portfolio and I’ll try my best to replicate them.
 Alternatively, you can show me your past headshots and what you DO and DON’T like about them.
 Typically, the only time that someone has a negative experience is when they hold their tongue and DON’T provide any feedback until they’re gone.
 Please let me know if there’s anything in my control that you do or don’t like during a shoot.
 Some examples:

 You don’t like the background